 The remainder of the week, his patients are seen by his reproductive endocrinology partners; Drs.
 Mary Abusief, Tony Dobson, Sunny Jun, Alex Kim, Lillian Swiersz, and Salli Tazuke.

 After hours: Call office for emergency fertility management by partners, or urgent care or hospital for other problems.

-Dr. Adamson is the Director of Fertility Physicians of Northern California and the Fertility and Reproductive Health Institute, a Clinical Professor at Stanford University School of Medicine, and Associate Clinical Professor at U.C.
+Dr. Adamson is the Medical Director of the Assisted Reproductive Technology (ART) Program for PAMF Fertility Physicians of Northern California, a Clinical Professor at Stanford University School of Medicine, and Associate Clinical Professor at U.C.
 San Francisco School of Medicine.

 He is also President of ICMART (International Committee for Monitoring Assisted Reproductive Technologies) and WERF (World Endometriosis Research Foundation), and Reproductive Medicine Expert to WHO (World Health Organization).

 Education & Training

 Assisted Reproductive Technologies (ART), Reproductive Surgery

 Artificial insemination, Assisted reproduction techniques, In vitro fertilization - IVF, Laparoscopic laser surgery, Ovulation induction, Preimplantation genetic diagnosis - PGD, Tubal ligation reversal

 Committed to evidence-based, evidence-linked medicine focused on achieving the patients' goals as safely, quickly and cost-effectively as possible in an emotionally supportive environment.
 Interested in international and global women's health and reproductive medicine.

 Practice limited to infertility and reproductive problems associated with endometriosis, myomas, ovulation problems, and use of donor sperm, eggs and gestational carrier.